ilwoongchoi/Portfolio/README.md

 Ecological Insight: The v2 empirical surface unmasked structural fragmentation, increasing isolated core patches from 38 to 41 and revealing 844 critical bottleneck candidates (vs. 700 in v1).

 #### 2. Graph-Theoretical Least-Cost Corridors (Dijkstra Shortest Path)
-Converted the 2,766,000-cell resistance grid into an undirected 4-neighbour weighted sparse adjacency graph (scipy.sparse.csr_matrix).
-Computed all-to-all least-cost distance surfaces from 400 Ancient Woodland core centroids ($\ge 5\text{ ha}$, total 8,068 ha) using memory-optimized, single-source Dijkstra passes.
-Filtered candidate functional linkages via biological thresholding: maximum Euclidean dispersal range $\le 3,000\text{ m}$ and maximum accumulated resistance cost $< 5,000$ cost-units, yielding 1,308 functional ecological corridors.
+The 2.76-million-cell resistance grid was converted into an undirected 4-neighbour weighted adjacency graph using scipy.sparse.csr_matrix.
+I computed distance surfaces for 400 Ancient Woodland centroids ($\ge 5\text{ ha}$) using memory-optimized Dijkstra passes.
+Linkages were filtered by biological thresholds: a maximum Euclidean range of $\le 3,000\text{ m}$ and an accumulated resistance cost of $< 5,000$, resulting in ,1308 functional corridors.

 #### 3. Network Topology & Keystone Node Centrality (NetworkX)
 Modeled the landscape as a complex topological graph ($G=(V, E)$, with $|V|=400$, $|E|=1,308$, 82 connected components).